ferocioustoast/RumbleScope/README.md

 - vgamepad library (install with [pip install vgamepad])

 ## Usage:
-1. Download and install [ViGEmBus](https://github.com/nefarius/ViGEmBus/releases/latest) driver. _this is the driver for the virtual controller._
+1. Download and install the [ViGEmBus](https://github.com/nefarius/ViGEmBus/releases/latest) driver. _This is the driver for the virtual controller._
 2. Download [RumbleScope](https://github.com/ferocioustoast/RumbleScope/releases/latest).
 3. Run rumble_scope.exe.
 4. Connect the controller to the program you are testing.
-5. Observe rumble values as they are triggered
+5. Observe rumble values as they are triggered. _Sometimes the program sending rumble needs to be the active window._

 ## Examples:
 Here is an example gif showing the application receiving rumble by connecting to [MultiFunPlayer](https://github.com/Yoooi0/MultiFunPlayer), using [Intiface](https://intiface.com/central/).

-_note: the bar is not lined up perfectly with the graph in the video_
+_Note: The bar is not lined up perfectly with the graph in the video_

 ![example gif](https://raw.githubusercontent.com/ferocioustoast/RumbleScope/master/imgs/animation.gif)